This post may contain affiliate links. Please read our disclosure policy.

 Yield: 36 cookies

-These snappy little gluten free gingersnaps have all the right warm spices with a little bite from a touch of black pepper.
-This foolproof recipe makes cookies that snap when you break them in half every time!
+These snappy little gluten free gingersnaps have all the right warm spices and the perfect texture to snap when you break them in half!

 Save this recipe!